 - P: Can a five-axis machining center achieve the same accuracy as a ultra-high precision milling machine?

-- P: How much does environmental control affect accuracy for small parts (Por exemplo, 10mm size)?
+- P: How much does environmental control affect accuracy for small parts (por exemplo, 10mm size)?

 UM: Significant.
-A 1°C temperature change causes a 10mm aluminum part to expand by 0.000023 milímetros (negligible), but for a 1m part, isso é 0.023 milímetros (crítico).
+A 1°C temperature change causes a 10mm aluminum part to expand by 0.000023 milímetros (negligible), but for a 1m part, isso é 0.023 milímetros (critical).
 Para peças pequenas, vibração (not temperature) is the bigger risk—even minor vibration can cause ±0.005 mm errors.

 - P: If my part needs ±0.001 mm accuracy, which CNC process should I choose?